DTCupcakes/maths-laboratory/index.md

 <div id="monthPlot"></div>

-**Figure 6 - Plot of monthly atmospheric CO2 concentration**
+From zooming in to the monthly measurements we can see that we can't account for all the variation in CO2 concentration by only using our linear model.
+There is some yearly periodic variation that remains unaccounted for.

-Clearly there is some kind of yearly periodic variation in these measurements which we can’t account for if we only use the linear model.
 You may have some ideas about what type of equation we can use to model this variation, but finding the right equation and parameters is much more involved and uncertain than for our simple linear model.
-We can model both the periodic variation and the upwards trend easily using a Gaussian process.
+However, we can model both the periodic variation and the upwards trend easily using a Gaussian process.

-But first, a detour (this will become important in a moment, trust me).
+Before we tackle Gaussian processes we will need to understand some intermediate concepts.

 Just like the CO2 concentration we can talk about our time measurements as also having associated uncertainty.
 The means that they are also drawn from a normal distribution: \[ t_i \sim N(t, \sigma_t) \]